ondrejmrkus/ondrejmrkus.github.io/content/blog/fsf.md

 I chose a challenge with an unlimited learning potential rather than selling ice cream or guarding festival fences.
 Those jobs had nothing to offer me except extra cash I had no immediate use for.
 But the skills I gained building a business are timeless.

-<b>Example: Bootstrapping a business</b></p>
+Example: Bootstrapping a business
-<p>When I was 19, I used all my savings (~$1000) to <a href="/build/">start my first business</a>.
-It bankrupted in 6 months, but it was the best learning experience I ever had.</p>
+- When I was 19, I used all my savings (~$1000) to [start my first business](/build/).
+It bankrupted in 6 months, but it was the best learning experience I ever had.
-<p>I chose a challenge with an unlimited learning potential rather than selling ice cream or guarding festival fences.
+- I chose a challenge with an unlimited learning potential rather than selling ice cream or guarding festival fences.
 Those jobs had nothing to offer me except extra cash I had no immediate use for.
-But the skills I gained building a business are timeless.</p>
+But the skills I gained building a business are timeless.

 > **Invest your time into skills over extra income.**